justintv/Twitch-API/authentication.md

             &client_id=[your client ID]
             &redirect_uri=[your registered redirect URI]
             &scope=[space separated list of scopes]

+      > We support the `state` OAuth2 parameter, which is strongly recommended
+      > for avoid cross-site scripting attacks.
+If included, it is appended to
+      > the list of query parameters when redirecting the user to the
+      > `redirect_uri`.

+      > The parameter `force_verify` can also be appended to this URL.
+This
+      > parameter decides whether the user should be re-prompted for authorization.
+      > The default is `false`, so a given user will only see the authorization
+      > page for a given set of scopes the first time through the sequence.
+If set
+      > to `true`, the user will always be prompted to confirm authorization.
+      > *This is useful for allowing your users to switch Twitch accounts, since
+      > there is not a way to log users out of the API.*

       This page will ask the user to sign up or log in with their Twitch account, and allow them to choose whether to authorize your application.